Holocaust Memoirs, Testimonies, Histories

 Holocaust Chronicles: Individualizing The Holocaust Through Diaries And Other Contemporaneous Personal Accounts.
 Ed.
 Robert Moses Shapiro; Introduction Ruth R. Wisse.
 Hoboken, NJ: Ktav, 1999.

-Horowitz, Gordon J. In The Shadow of Death: Living Outside the Gates of Mauthausen New York: Free Press, 1990.
+Horowitz, Gordon J. In the Shadow of Death: Living Outside the Gates of Mauthausen New York: Free Press, 1990.

 The Journal of Hélène Berr.
 Trans. from the French David Bellos.
 Toronto, ON: McClelland & Stewart, 2008.